MeghanaPuttaswamy10/Personalsite/exampleSite/content/blogs/Datacleaning.md

 ---

-In the above techniques we mostly spoke about numerical data, what if it is a text data in case of NLP or image data in case of Computed vision.
+In the above techniques we mostly spoke about numerical data, what if it is a text data in case of Natural Language Processing or image data in case of Computed Vision.
 Further, these techniques can be built upon to suite respective use case.
 For instance, if we are building a face recognition system, the images that do not have face or in a different posture that does not make face visible is of no use and thus can be discarded as part of data cleaning.
 When it comes to NLP, there are techniques to translate the entire document to one language which is further easy to process.

 While it can sometimes be time-consuming to clean your data, it will cost you more than just time if you skip this step.
-“Dirty” data can lead to a whole host of issues, so you want it clean before you begin your analysis.
+“Dirty” data can lead to a whole host of issues, so we want it clean before we begin your analysis.